 6.8 When considering locations as part of a major project, criteria being used to assess them should be put in order of priority (starting with the highest) and/or weighted.
-Once a site has failed to meet one of the criteria, that site will normally no longer be assessed against the remaining criteria.
+Once a site has failed to meet one of the criteria, that site will normally no longer be assessed against the remaining criteria, and an explanation will be given to Members.